seed-rs/seed/README.md

 ## Building and running

-To build your app run `cargo make all`, and to host on a dev server, run `cargo make serve`.
+To build your app, run `cargo make all`, and to host on a dev server, run `cargo make serve`.

 For a more robust starting setup, check out Martin Kavik's [seed-quickstart-webpack repo](https://github.com/MartinKavik/seed-quickstart-webpack).